jsimonetti/go-artnet/README.md

 =======

-Package `artnet` attempts to implement the Art-Net 4 specification from (c) Artistic Licence Holding Ltd, available at www.Art-Net.org.uk.
+Package `artnet` attempts to implement the Art-Net 4 specification from (c) Artistic Licence Holding Ltd, from [art-net.pdf](http://www.artisticlicence.com/WebSiteMaster/User%20Guides/art-net.pdf).

 Art-Net is an Ethernet protocol based on the TCP/IP protocol suite.
 Its purpose is to allow transfer of large amounts of DMX512 data over a wide area using standard